Mr-Kumar-Abhishek/Asitor/README.md

 * Linux

-For linux, clone the repository, then move to src directory:
+For linux, clone the repository, then move to source directory:

 ```
 qmake